pwaller/pyprof2calltree/README.txt

 Python shell usage
 ==================

-`pyprof2calltree` is also best used from an interactive python shell such as the default shell.
+`pyprof2calltree` is also best used from an interactive Python shell such as the default shell.
 For instance let us profile XML parsing::

   >>> from xml.etree import ElementTree